What is a 3-Statement Model?

-How to Build an Integrated 3 Statement Financial Model
+How to Build an 3-Statement Model?

 A well-built 3-statement financial model helps insiders () and outsiders ( , , and ) see how the various activities of a firm work together, making it easier to see how decisions impact the overall performance of a business.,

-It is critical that a complex financial model like the 3-statement model adheres to a consistent set of best practices.
+It is critical that a complex financial model like the 3-statement model adheres to consistent best practices.
 This makes both the task of modeling and auditing other people’s models far more transparent and useful.

 The most basic formatting rules are:

-- Color code your model so that inputs are blue and formulas are black.
+- Color-code your model so that inputs are blue and formulas are black.
 The table below shows other color-coding best practices:

-Type of cells Color Hard-coded numbers (inputs) Blue Formulas (calculations) Black Links to other worksheets Green Links to other files Red Links to data providers (i.e. CIQ, Factset) Dark Red
+Type of cells Color Hard-coded numbers (inputs) Blue Formulas (calculations) Black Links to other worksheets Green Links to other files Red Links to data providers (i.e. CIQ, FactSet) Dark Red

-- Format data consistently (for example keep consistent unit scale, use 1 decimal place for numbers, 2 for per share data, 3 for share count).
+- Format data consistently (for example, keep consistent unit scale, use 1 decimal place for numbers, 2 for per share data, 3 for share count).

 - Avoid partial inputs that commingle cell references with hard numbers.